harshu-panchal/Digital-AELA-/BACKEND_COMPLETION_REPORT.md

 ## ✅ Conclusion

-The Digital AELA platform has a **solid foundation** with approximately **75% backend completion** and **70% frontend-backend integration**.
+The Digital AELA platform has a **solid foundation** with approximately **83% backend completion** and **83% frontend-backend integration**.
 The core infrastructure is in place, and most modules are functional.
-However, critical features like course enrollment, payment processing, and progress tracking need to be implemented to make this a fully functional LMS platform.
+Course enrollment, points system, and job application tracking are fully implemented with complete UI integration.
+Payment processing remains the primary critical feature needed for full monetization.

 **Priority Focus Areas:**